Academic Review and Planning Advisory Committee (ARPAC)

 The Program Review Process

 In lieu of the former internal review process, ARPAC has instituted a new discovery process, which was introduced during the 2022 academic review.
-The discovery process aims to serve as a check on the accuracy and completeness of the self-study report.
-ARPAC members are assigned as liaisons for specific units and are tasked with examining the unit’s self-study closely and documenting a summary of their findings from the discovery process.
-Units will then have the opportunity to respond to the discovery summary report and revise the self-study as needed.
-Like the former internal reviewers, the assigned ARPAC unit liaison(s) must come from outside the unit under review and must indicate if they have a conflict of interest with the unit.
-Those with a conflict of interest may not serve as the assigned unit liaison.
+The ARPAC discovery process aims to ensure the accuracy and completeness of the goal setting exercise report and determine if additional consideration is needed.
+The ARPAC unit liaison(s) are tasked with examining the unit’s goal setting exercise report closely and documenting a summary of their findings from the discovery process.
+Units will have the opportunity to respond to the discovery summary report and revise the goal setting exercise as needed.

-In the years following a review, unit leads and deans submit progress reports to the office of the ARPAC chair.
-Two follow-ups are required.
-The reports describe work completed to implement review recommendations, and also serve as an opportunity for respondents to explain challenges that impede further progress.
+In the years following a review, unit leads, deans, or the provost/other central campus leaders submit progress reports to the office of the ARPAC chair(s).
+Four follow-ups are required in total: two from the unit (years 1 and 3), one from the dean (year 2), and one from the provost/other central campus leaders (year 4).ÌýThe reports describe work completed to implement review recommendations, and also serve as an opportunity for respondents to explain challenges that impede further progress.
 ARPAC replies to the reports, including to ask for clarifications.

 Ìý